Saving & Spending Budgeting & Expenses

 Maksym/Adobe automatic carwash

-A gas station car wash starts at around $10 and quickly escalates if you get extra services like wax or an undercarriage wash.
+A gas station car wash can start at around $10 and quickly escalates if you get extra services like wax or an undercarriage wash.
 Break out the bucket and sponge and bank that money by doing it yourself.

 Impulse buys